mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Get the desired map title.
 This will be used in the magic map making code section.
 #.
 Get the filename of the map.
 #.
 Send a message to the user that the magic map making has begun.
 #.
+This is well beyond the scope of this tutorial.
+#.
 Blank lines improve code readability.
 #.
 Create the main function.
 #.
 Create the GUI.